CryptisMidnight/midweb/content/tech.md

 ## Culsulting services

-Additionally as a consultant, I offer many ways to help you use technology better, like
+I offer many ways to help you use technology better

+- Help comparing and selecting PC parts
-- Reduce costs by offering the most comparable or better services.
+- Reduce costs by offering comparable services
 - Suggest technological solutions and digital strategies
-- Optimize equipment based on your needs.
+- Optimize equipment based on your needs
-- Breakdown the PR and marketing ploys into actual useful information.
+- Breakdown the PR and marketing ploys into actual useful information
 - Answer technical questions and explain technical language
-- Suggest how to best manage risks.
+- Suggest how to best manage risks

 Many companies use technology consulting firms that help them in these fields.
 I believe this is something that anyone should be able to benefit from.